MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/investigate-missing-telemetry.md

 ## <a id="troubleshoot-application-insights-sdk-agent"></a>Troubleshoot setup or configuration of Application Insights SDK or agent

-If sending telemetry from your application's host machine by using PowerShell or curl is successful, missing telemetry is likely due to Application Insights SDK, agent setup, or configuration issues.
+If sending telemetry from your application's host machine by using PowerShell or curl is successful, missing telemetry is likely due to setup or configuration issues of the Application Insights SDK or agent.
 Enable Application Insights monitoring for your application host and programming language to verify that all your configurations or code follow proper guidance and examples.

 If tests performed by using PowerShell or curl fail to send telemetry to the ingestion endpoint, verify a few common client-side related issues that may contribute to the problem: